njugunaObi/Boolean-Interpreter-in-Python/README.md

 # Analysing example 2;
 In example 2 i used the operators 'and', 'or' and 'not' to determine whether the expressions generated where either true or false.
 In this example i used ChatGPT to create the 3 expressions while i personally coded the parameters X and y.
-Here is what they had to show:

  # The and operator:
   In this expression the interpreter is trying to find out whether X is greater than 0 and whether Y is greater than 0.
 Upon printing the result it gives a single True value, why is this?
 Well the 'and' operator gives a True value if both X and y are True and False otherwise.
 It combines both into one and gives a single answer on both.